 In 2021, Sharon discovered the bombshell that Gavin had a son called Zack Hudson (James Farrar), who turned out to be her long-lost brother.

 Over the years Sharon has been at the centre of many Walford dramas.

-But while you might have thought Sharon would have learned her lesson, history repeated itself more recently when the character had an affair with Keanu Taylor while she was still married to Phil Mitchell.
+But while you might have thought Sharon would have learned her lesson, history repeated itself more recently when the character had an affair with Keanu Taylor (Danny Walters) while she was still married to Phil Mitchell.

 Another of Sharon's most iconic storylines saw her dad, Den Watts, come back from the dead in 2003.
 The character appeared to be murdered in 1989 after getting involved with criminal organisation The Firm.

 Fast forward 14 years and Sharon discovered that Den had survived and fled to Spain, leading to the pair being reunited once again.

 More recently Sharon's faced the biggest tragedy of her life when her teenage son Denny was killed in the Thames boat party episodes, which were aired in celebration of the soap's 35th anniversary.